-36 See EU-US High-Level Regulatory Cooperation Forum, Report to the Transatlantic Economic Council, April 25, 2008, available at
+34 See EU-US High-Level Regulatory Cooperation Forum, Report to the Transatlantic Economic Council, April 25, 2008, available at

-- information exchange suffers from a lack of legal authority that allows sharing and appropriate protections for confidential business information;37 - differences between how the U.S. and EU measure and analyze risk;38 - differences in legal authorities the standards system between the U.S. and EU, including divergent views in adopting voluntary national and what constitutes an international standards standard.
-39
+- differences between how the U.S. and EU measure and analyze risk;35 - differences in the standards system between the U.S. and EU, including divergent views in what constitutes an international standard.36